obsqrbtz/clrsync/README.md

 # clrsync

-**Notice:** This application is not yet released and is subject to change.

 A theme management tool for synchronizing color schemes across multiple applications. clrsync allows to define color palettes once and apply them consistently to all configurable applications.

 ![Preview](assets/screenshot.png)